Link to Other

 format and structure for the

+These are the presentations given in class.
 You will need PowerPoint on your computer in order to run and view these presentations.
+Some browsers like Internet Explorer can run a powerfpoint slide show.
 These are not self running.
 When they open use a mouse click or the Enter Key to advance each element.

 Text Books for